cr0sis/rgbUrself-Hat/README.md

 # cr0light
-A python twitch bot twith yeelight smartbulb notifications
+A python twitch bot with Xiaomi Yeelight smartbulb notifications and NodeMCU / RGB Pixel strip integration for stream interaction.